hirushiharan/legacy_modernizer/cursorkleosr/Instructions.md

 • Keep prose minimal; prefer code, bullets, or tables
 • Work strictly within Cursor and these two markdown files
 • Do not do any changes to the project_config.md.
-• Create a new folder and place all generated code inside it, following the original COBOL project structure.
+• Create a new folder and place all generated code inside it, following the original project structure.
 ```

 ### ⚙️ **Advanced Setup: User Rules**